Higher Education Finance Research

 A volume in the series: Conducting Research in Education Finance: Methods, Measurement, and Policy Perspectives.
 Editor(s): David C. Thompson, Kansas State University.
-Faith E. Crampton, University of Wisconsin Milwaukee.
+R. Craig Wood, University of Florida.

 There is a void in the literature on how to conduct research in the finance and economics of higher education.
 Students, professors, and practitioners have no concise document that examines the field, provides history, definitions of terms, sources of data, and research methods.
 Higher Education Finance Research: Policy, Politics, and Practice fills that void.